JohnDoeAntler/LF2-AI-Abstraction/README.md

 git clone https://github.com/JohnDoeAntler/LF2-AI-Abstraction.git
 ```

-Or you could just download the repository by clicking on the top right "Clone" button to download the entire template.
+Or you could just download the repository by clicking on the top right "clone" button to [download](https://github.com/JohnDoeAntler/LF2-AI-Abstraction/archive/master.zip) the entire template.

 ## Installing the custom ddraw.dll

 As LF2 AngelScript Engine 2.2 doesn't support array sorting and LF2 AngelScript Engine 2.3.1 has the wrong offset of the catch timer.
 Therefore, I self-compiled a custom ddraw.dll with supporting array sorting and correct ctimer offset.
-The download link is available in the release page.
+The download link is available in the [release page](https://github.com/JohnDoeAntler/LF2-AI-Abstraction/releases/tag/1.0.0).

 # Examples

-Please check out the repository wiki page.
+Please check out the repository [wiki page](https://github.com/JohnDoeAntler/LF2-AI-Abstraction/wiki).

 # Todo-List